 Providers must certify the accuracy of cost reports submitted to HHSC.
-Providers may be liable for civil and/or criminal penalties if the cost report is not completed according to HHSC requirements or is determined to contain misrepresented or falsified information.
+Providers may be liable for civil and/or criminal penalties if the cost report is not completed according to 123

-Cost report preparers must certify that they have read the cost determination process rules, the reimbursement methodology rules, the cost report cover letter, and cost report instructions, and that they understand that the cost report must be prepared according to the cost determination process rules, the reimbursement methodology rules, and cost report instructions.
+HHSC requirements or is determined to contain misrepresented or falsified information.
+Cost report preparers must certify that they have read the cost determination process rules, the reimbursement methodology rules, the cost report cover letter, and cost report instructions and that they understand that the cost report must be prepared in accordance with the cost determination process rules, the reimbursement methodology rules, and cost report instructions.

-A person with supervisory authority over the preparation of the cost report who reviewed the completed cost report may sign a certification page in addition to the actual preparer.
-Refer to Per 1 TAC Section 355.105(b)(3) for more information.
+A person with supervisory authority over the preparation of the cost report who reviewed the completed cost report may sign a certification page in addition to the actual preparer, as per 1 TAC Section 355.105(b)(3).

-HHSC uses this information to ensure that the report has been verified by the entity and preparer as per TAC rules.
+HHSC uses this information to ensure that the entity and preparer have verified the report as per TAC rules.

-How to complete Steps 10 and 11
+How to complete Step 10 and 11

-Certification pages cannot be printed for signing and notarizing until the report has been verified.
+Certification pages cannot be printed for signing and notarizing or digital signature until the report has been verified.
 If the report is reopened for any reason, any previously uploaded certifications will be invalidated and must be completed again.

-A preparer may print out both the Preparer and Entity Contact Certification pages at the same time.
-Once one of the Certification pages is printed, the cost report is completed and locked.
-If it is discovered that additional changes need to be made, the preparer must contact costinformation@hhs.texas.gov for assistance in getting the report(s) reopened.
+A preparer should not print the Preparer and Entity Contact Certification pages.
+The cost report is completed and locked.
+If it is discovered that additional changes need to be made, the preparer must contact costinformationPFD@hhs.texas.gov for assistance getting the report(s) reopened.

-Certification pages must contain original signatures and original notary stamps/seals when uploaded to STAIRS.
 These pages must be maintained in their original form by the provider.
 If these pages are not properly completed, the cost report will not be processed until the provider uploads completed pages; if completed pages are not uploaded in a timely manner, the cost report will not be counted as received timely and may be returned.
-If a report is returned, it is unverified and new certifications, dated after the report has been re-verified will have to be uploaded.
+If a report is returned, it is unverified, and new certifications dated after the report has been re-verified will have to be uploaded.